yijia0802/CASTIE_doc/index.md

 mkdir -p castie_tutorial_output
 ```

-On Apple Silicon, retain `--platform linux/amd64`.
+On Apple Silicon, please use `docker pull --platform linux/amd64 yijia0802/castie:Latest`.
 It can usually be omitted on
 an Intel/AMD Linux host.

 ### Singularity or Apptainer